jingling/cgo2020/src.md

 -	Changwan Hong (MIT)

 # Submission Information
 **Submission must be about unpublished work that is not under review anywhere.** Extended abstracts of up to 500 words should be submitted by email to **chjung@purdue.edu** on or before December 15, 2019.
 All submissions will be reviewed by a selection committee.
-Notifications will be sent out by January 2, 2020. ~~Selected submissions will have their abstract included in the CGO 2020 proceedings and will be invited to CGO to participate in the ACM SRC competition.~~
+Notifications will be sent out by January 2, 2020.

 Please format your submission using the SIGPLAN format found [here](http://www.sigplan.org/Resources/Author/).
 Use one 8.5″x11″ single spaced, double-column page, with 10pt or larger font.
 Include your name and the name of your advisor(s).
 Optionally, send a pdf of the poster you plan to present (this does not have to be the final version of the poster).